DrJosh9000/yarn/README.md

 This project is available under the Apache 2.0 license.
 See the `LICENSE` file for more information.

-The `testdata` directory contains files or derivative works from Yarn Spinner.
- See `testdata/README.md` for more information.
+The `bytecode` and `testdata` directories contains files or derivative works from Yarn Spinner.
+See `bytecode/README.md` and `testdata/README.md` for more information.